Choosing a Video Model

 Wan

-Wan provides video generation with its own approach to interpolating between keyframes.
-It can be effective for certain subject matters and movement styles.
+Wan provides multiple models: Wan 2.6, Wan 2.5, Wan 2.2 Turbo, and Wan 2.1 Pro.
+These offer different approaches to interpolating between keyframes and can be effective for certain subject matters and movement styles.

 Best for: Experimentation, comparing animation styles, specific content types where other models underperform.